Our Parish Safeguarding Policies

 Standard Four – Training and Education

-• All Priests, all Deacons, and all members of staff will be required to complete the Safeguarding training available through the Diocese of Elphin.
+• All Priests, all Deacons, and all members of staff are required to complete the Safeguarding training available through the Diocese of Elphin.

 • All those dealing with children and young people in Parish programmes will be familiar with the Parish Designated Persons or safeguarding representatives, and how to contact them should a concern arise or a disclosure be made during the course of a parish programme.